federicocappelli/federicocappelli.github.io/torrenthound.markdown

 ### Changelogs

+#### 1.4
+- Auto update
+- Right click on a result now shows the option to download locally
+- Improved Support to 1337x

 #### 1.3
 - Improved Support to 1337x categories
 - Added contextual menu for opening a result original page and copying the details on clipboard